softchris/golang-book/01-basics/07-functions/README.md

 ## Why functions

 As soon as you have a set of statements you repeat in many places, it's a good use case for creating a function.
-Typical things you put in functions is logging to a file, performing a calculation or talking to a data source.
+Typical things you put in functions are logging to a file, performing a calculation or talking to a data source.

 ## Your first function `main()`